gs1au/fluent_command_builder/README.md

 ## Customisation

+### Custom String Appending

-Each command has an underlying command builder which provides generic functions for building command line strings.
+Each command has an underlying command builder that provides generic functions for building command line strings.
 The underlying command builder can be exposed to enable customisation of the command line:

 Desired command line: